denten-books/plain-text/4-screen.md

 material (as tape, disk, paper, etc.) used for recording or reproducing data, images, or sound." [@medium_oed_2001]

-[^ln3-siegert]: Siegert takes the Virag as an "apocryphal emblem" of a "systematic logic in the dominant cultural technique," representative of the "order of digital signals" [@siegert_cacography_2011, 41].
+[^ln3-siegert]: Siegert takes the Virag as an "apocryphal" emblem of a "systemic...logic" in the "dominant cultural technique," representative of the "order of digital signals" [@siegert_cacography_2011, 41].
 Although not concerned with the history or philosophy of digital media explicitly, Siegert suggests that the writing telegraph symbolizes the cleansing of "the noise of all graphic form."
-His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture" [@siegert_cacography_2011, 35].
+His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture" [@siegert_cacography_2011, 32, 35].

 [^ln3-virag]: The Pollak-Virag device also proposed an "electromagnetic vibrator" coupled to a recording "mirror-galvanometer."
-The authors further specify for "the vibrator on the receiving instrument [to] vibrate in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending on their intensity" [@pollak_means_1900].
+The authors further specify for "the vibrator of the receiving instrument [to] vibrat[e] in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending upon their intensity" [@pollak_means_1900].

 [^ln3-dervish]: One could make more of the Dervish being used here as a negative example, in an instance of colonial gaze.
 But Murray himself was an